 Laser welding is the most common approach to creating these products, but other options like resistance mash seam welding are possible.
 Mash seam welding requires that the blanks overlap, which adds mass.
 The heat affected zone (HAZ) for mash seam welds is considerably larger than that of laser welds.
 Compared with laser welding, the temperature reached when resistance mash seam welding is lower.
 This may improve formability due to reduced martensite formation, but the larger HAZ and thicker joint may negate this benefit.
 Non-linear welds are more challenging to produce with the mash seam approach.
+Welded Tailored Blanks refers to blanks made via either laser welding or mash seam welding.
 The following discussion centers on blanks and coils joined by lasers.

-Butt-welding two or more flat sheets into a single blank creates a laser welded blank (LWB).
+Butt-welding two or more flat sheets into a single blank creates a laser welded tailored blank (LWTB), also known as a tailor welded blank or laser welded blank (LWB).
 Steel grades and thickness may be (and usually are) different in the component sheets.
 Corrosion protection strategies may be different on each component of the welded blank.
 “Sub blanks” is another name for these component sheets.

 Figure 1 shows a laser welded door ring with multiple grades and thicknesses.
 This technology allows for a reduction in panel thickness in non-critical areas, thus contributing to an overall mass reduction of the part.
 The lower strength product in the bottom section of the B-Pillar helps dissipate the crash energy in the event of a side impact, playing a key role in crash energy management.